 So there’s our basement renovation before and after!
 Next we will be furnishing and decorating the space.
 I have gathered a few goodies already, so look for progress updates as we go along.

-And, here’s a little peek at what we’ve done to make it cozy and welcoming.
+And, here’s a little peek at what we’ve done to make the space cozy and welcoming (backsplash installed too).
 It was fun decorating our basement family room and we truly enjoy hanging out in this space!

 A big thank you to all of you for your support and cheerleading throughout this basement renovation process.
 It was great to have your input.
 We make a great team, don’t we?